NanaaOsakii/Chibi-Chat-Labubu-Mini-Game/README.md

 Two fun Python Pygame projects bundled together:

-- **Chibi Chat Game:** The main menu and chat interface where you can start the real chat with Chibi .
+- **Chibi Chat Game:** The main menu and chat interface where you can start the real time usi API with Chibi .
 - **Labubu Mini Game:** A cute Labubu-inspired platformer with movement, shooting, and a back button to return to the menu.

 ## Features